zekroTJA/di/README.md

 Primarily, this package is designed to replace the currently used dependency injection container [sarulabs/di](https://github.com/sarulabs/di) in my Discord bot project [shinpuru](https://github.com/zekroTJA/shinpuru).

 > **Warning**
-> The state of the package is in a very early experimental state and the API might experience breaking changes in future updates.
+> The state of the package is in a very early experimental stage and the API might experience breaking changes in future updates.

 ## Example